New Empirical Process Tools and Their Applications to Robust Deep ReLU Networks and Phase Transitions for Nonparametric Regression: Overview of Main Results

 \section{Overview of Main Results}

 This section outlines our main theoretical contributions.
 Section~\ref{sec: Literature Review of Empirical Process Theory} reviews the foundational role of empirical processes in statistical learning theory, highlights the restrictive assumptions that constrain their applicability, and summarizes our contributions.
-Section~\ref{sec: Deep Huber Estimator} introduces the modern robustness framework based on non-asymptotic concentration bounds \cite{catoni2012challenging}, reviews the main results of \cite{fan2024noise}, and summarizes our contributions.
+Section~\ref{sec: Deep Huber Estimator} introduces the modern robustness framework based on non-asymptotic concentration bounds \cite{catoni2012challenging}, and summarizes our contributions.
 Section~\ref{sec: Literature Review of Least Squares Regression} reviews recent developments in nonparametric least squares regression, emphasizing their key limitations, followed by a summary of our results.